4/24/2025

 Conference Call Operator

-Your next question comes from the line of Sheila Cahayalu of Jeffreys.
+Your next question comes from the line of Sheila Kahialu of Jefferies.
 Please go ahead.

 speaker

 Good morning, guys, and thank you for the time.
-Morning.
-I appreciate the Doge comments, but maybe one big picture question, and it's clear that CACA's portfolio is positioned well with only one million impacts.
-Another competitor yesterday made some comments about the perils of just, you know, divesting government employees and how that potentially could impact contracts or the pipeline conversion.
+Good morning.
+I appreciate the Doge comments, but maybe one big-picture question, and it's clear that CACI's portfolio is positioned well with only 1 million impact.
+Another competitor yesterday made some comments about the perils of just you know, divesting government employees and how that potentially could impact contracts or the pipeline conversion.
 John, how are you thinking about that and how are you working with the government to maybe better educate them on the process?

 speaker